HostViet’s website is in Vietnamese, but support is also available in English.

 The pricing for beginner-friendly shared hosting plans is excellent.
 You get as many as ten MySQL processors for less than the price you would pay for one with other vendors.
 Although there are bandwidth caps, the capacities are so high (up to 80 GB) that it shouldn’t be an issue.
 For small sites looking for fast data retrieval times, this is one of the best offers you’ll find.

-The one downside is that the memory capacities don’t rise above 2 GB unless you purchase additional memory.
-And the two CPU cap means that webmasters with large sites will likely pay more than the listed prices for the performance they need.
-It’s a similar story with the VPS plans.
+The one downside is that unless you purchase additional memory, the memory capacities don’t go beyond 2 GB.
+Additionally, the two CPU cap means that webmasters with large sites will probably have to pay more than the listed prices for the performance they require.
+The VPS plans follow a similar pattern.

 Support options are good.
 A self-help knowledge base is available to answer basic questions, and you can summon one-to-one support by telephone and email.
 I was able to connect instantly to live chat and get English language support: